agamvrinos/WDM-Spring-microservices/README.md

 ### Docker and Deployment notes

-requirements: Docker installed locally
+requirements: Docker, docker-compose

+We use Docker to containerize the microservices and docker-compose run the whole containerized system locally.
+The databases have to run locally on their default ports (postgres: 5432, couchdb: 5984).

-#### running whole system as containers locally
+#### build/run whole system locally

 1. switch current working directory to respective project folder
 2. In order to build docker images of all services run the build.sh in the top level of the project.
 This will create images and save them locally.
 3. In order to run locally use the following command:
 "docker-compose up".
-This may not work on linux due to the way the localhost ip is resolved (needed to contact the couchdb/postgres instance which is not running in its own container).
+This does not work on linux due to the way the localhost ip is resolved (needed to contact the couchdb/postgres instance which is not running in its own container)....

 #### publish images to docker hub

 1. retag images to user/repo:service
 2. docker login
 3. docker push user/repo

 Then when creating task definitions for ECS refer to the correct user/repo (needs to be public).

+#### AWS elastic container service deployment

+The system is deployed on a ECS cluster with each container defined as its own task, running as its own service (in ECS jargon).
+The following environment variables are needed:

+- URI of configuration service
+- URI of eureka service
+- Spring profile (aws)
+- DB URI

+#### DB deployment

+CouchDB is deployed on EC2 instances, Postgres using AWS RDS.

 ### Team members